 It is a syndrome of progressive destructive inflammatory changes in which the pancreas results in permanent structural damage.

-Which leads to a deterioration of endocrine and exocrine function, which can be caused by many conditions, including:
+This leads to a deterioration of endocrine and exocrine function, which many conditions: can cause

 - The excessive consumption of alcohol.